writetome51/open-array/README.md

     // Returns independent copy of the array.

 get.byIndex(index): any
-    // Returns 1 item.  index can be negative or positive.
+    // Returns item identified by passed index.  index can be negative or positive.

 get.byIndexes(indexes): any[]
-    // indexes can be negative or positive.
+    // Returns items identified by passed indexes.  indexes can be negative or positive.

 get.head(numItems): any[]
     // returns numItems from beginning